Royals vs. Reds Player Props Betting Odds

 Pérez Stats

-- Perez takes a three-game streak with at least one hit into this matchup.
-In his last five games he is batting .250 with a double, two home runs and three RBI.
+- Perez has picked up a hit in four games in a row.
+During his last five outings he is hitting .286 with a double, two home runs and three RBI.

 Pérez Recent Games